-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
-Your new coverage will begin on the first day of the following month.
-You will automatically be disenrolled from CareOregon Advantage Plus when your new plan's coverage begins.
+If you would like to switch This is what you should do: from our plan to:

+- Another Medicare health plan - Enroll in the new Medicare health plan.
+Your new coverage will begin on the first day of the following month. - You will automatically be disenrolled from CareOregon Advantage Plus when your new plan's coverage begins. - Original Medicare with a separate Medicare prescription drug plan - Enroll in the new Medicare prescription drug plan.
+Your new coverage will begin on the first day of the following month. - You will automatically be disenrolled from CareOregon Advantage Plus when your new plan's coverage begins.